 According to the City manager and staff our longtime City logo, representing Bellaire as a City of Homes, will soon be gone, thanks to City Council and the $50,000 branding study.
 Read more here.

 Category Archives: Government

-Cost Savings and Future Costs Council sang the praises of city staff at the January 7th meeting for some cost savings – the cost for change orders for the Municipal Facilities was reduced to $302,516.
-So far the cost for … Continue reading
+Cost Savings and Future Costs Council sang the praises of city staff at the January 7, 2019 council meeting for some cost savings – the cost for change orders for the Municipal Facilities was reduced to $302,516.
+So far the … Continue reading

 The highlight of the December 17, 2018, Council meeting was the presentation a Bellaire Master Drainage Concept Plan, beginning with a proposed interlocal agreement among Bellaire, TX-DOT, and the Harris County Flood Control District.
 Bellaire is located at the east/southeast … Continue reading

 City Council Update on Spruce/Fifth St Leads To An Unpleasant Exchange; The 4th Quarter Financial Report Is Available